yorkolderpeoplesassembly@outlook.com

 YORK YO1 8BE

-Working for older people in York.
-YOPA aims to:
+Working for older people in York, we aim to:

 1. represent the views of older people in York to decision makers locally and nationally.